vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/scale/scale.md

    {tab(Management console)}

-   1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
+   1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
    1. Select the project where the necessary cluster is located.
    1. Go to **Kubernetes Clusters → Kubernetes Clusters**.
-   1. [Make sure](../manage-cluster) that cluster needed is running.
+   1. [Make sure](/en/kubernetes/k8s/instructions/manage-cluster) that cluster needed is running.
    1. Click ![ ](/en/assets/more-icon.svg "inline") for the required cluster and select **Change type of master virtual machine**.
    1. Select the VM category to filter the list of available configuration templates.